 Assume that municipal entity A and municipal entity B have been instructed to merge their activities – they are entities under common control and so this combination meets the classification of an amalgamation.
 They have a year end of 31 December, and the date of the amalgamation is 30 June.

-Amalgamation of entity A and B to form a new entity RE:
+Overview of amalgamation of entity A and B to form a new entity RE:

 The entity that obtains control of the combining operations following an amalgamation (the resulting entity), shall recognise the identifiable assets, liabilities and any non-controlling interest that are already recognised in the financial statements of the combining operations as at the amalgamation date.
 All assets and liabilities shall retain their previous classifications and designations such as assets held at amortised cost or fair value.
 Any transactions between the combining operations are eliminated and removed.